abreis/swift-gissumo/doc/Configuration.md

   For longer simulations, setting a time (in simulation seconds) in this parameter causes the simulator to flush data to all files periodically, and to flush old simulation events, thereby keeping memory usage in check.

+* `rangeMultiplier`

+  A multiplier that scales the range of the propagation models used in the simulator.
+It affects the maximum range and coverage map cell size.

 * `stats`

   Statistics module configuration.